 —The attract mode for the first Killer Instinct.They never fulfilled that promise. note Even though KI Gold eventually did make it to the Nintendo (Not-So-Ultra) 64.
 In 1996.

 It was the olden days of 1994, and Nintendo felt they were hurt hard by the perception that they were the video gaming equivalent of the Animation Age Ghetto.
 They took a huge hit in censoring the Gorn in Mortal Kombat, and even allowing it in the sequel didn't calm their detractors.
 What was there to do?Why, go Darker and Edgier, of course!
 Make a Fighting Game that would make Mortal Kombat look tame, and even make sure to break their own long-established rules (like allowing a player to control the undead or putting the word "Killer" in the title).
 Even better, get Midway Games to manufacture it!
 And thus, the seeds of Killer Instinct were planted.The game's actual story revolves around the eponymous Killer Instincttournament, which is being held by the mysteriousUltraTech company for reasons not totally revealed.
 Attracting several disparate competitors in addition to a few of the company's own projects, it's not quite known what the result of the tournament will be.The first proved popular due to its eye-popping graphics (courtesy of Silicon Graphics, who did the pre-rendered sprites for Donkey Kong Country) and signature combo-intensive gameplay, which also allowed players the chance to break combos and fight back.
 A sequel was later released which wasn't nearly as popular, partly for revamping several characters, partly for a confusing time-travel plot, and partly due to the rise of 3D Fighting Games.
 The series still had a fanbase, however, and some still hope for a revival done by developer Rare.
-However, in light of recent news, it sadly seemed unlikely......That is, until E3 2013 when Microsoft announced a new KI game was in the works for the Xbox One, to be released still in 2013 and developed by Double Helix Games.
+However, in light of recent news, it sadly seemed unlikely......That is, until E3 2013 when Microsoft announced a new KI game was in the works for the Xbox One, developed by Double Helix Games.
+It was released as a download-only launch title on November 22, 2013.
 Watch the trailer here.Has a character sheet in need of some wiki magic love.